 “SECTION 10.
 Safety clause.
 The general assembly hereby finds, determines, and declares that this act is necessary for the immediate preservation of the public peace, health, or safety,” reads HB21-1317.
 It’s NECESSARY for public health and safety…like gun laws, mask laws, and everything else rammed down Coloradoans’ throats this session.

-The state of Colorado brought in $32 million dollars in taxes from marijuana in 2020; since 2014, the state has reaped $1.6 billion dollars in taxes.
+The state of Colorado brought in dollars in taxes from marijuana in 2020; since 2014, the state has reaped $1.6 billion dollars in taxes.
 State law requires those funds to be dispersed among local governments, which received $2,115,909 in December 2019, as well as transportation and education sectors.

 Still, Democrats continue to assault the marijuana industry, with many conservatives in Colorado jumping on board in the name of “safety.”
 Apparently, nobody told Senator Paul Lundeen that “safety” is the Democrat’s’ fancy word for “regulation,” and he’s getting more conservatives onboard this dangerous bill each day.

 As of Monday morning, Republican Rep Tim Geitner had already signed on as a sponsor to HB21-1317.
 We reached out to Rep Geitner, who usually supports limited government and is quick to push back on unnecessary overreach; this story will be updated with any response.

 , “Regulating Marijuana Concentrates: Concerning the regulation of marijuana for safe consumption,” is much more than a concentrate regulation bill.
 The bill requires that medical marijuana physicians consult patients’ primary care physician’s records as well as patients’ mental health records, two sets of paperwork that are usually hard to come by and difficult to obtain, in order to receive a medical marijuana card.